+We encourage you to find out if you are eligible for the LLS Co-Pay Assistance program (see below).
 Support for the Co-Pay program is based on the availability of funds by disease diagnosis.

 Health care providers and patients may register in the LLS Co-Pay Assistance program online portal and begin the application process.
 For more information, visit www.lls.org/copay or call 877-557-2672 to speak with an LLS Co-Pay Specialist.